0xSpaceShard/starknet-devnet/README.md

 ## Predeployed contracts

-Devnet predeploys a [UDC](https://docs.openzeppelin.com/contracts-cairo/0.6.1/udc), an [ERC20 (fee token)](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20) contract and a set of funded accounts.
+Devnet predeploys a [UDC](https://docs.openzeppelin.com/contracts-cairo/0.6.1/udc), an [ERC20 (fee token)](https://docs.openzeppelin.com/contracts/3.x/api/token/erc20) contract and a set of predeployed funded accounts.
 The information on this is logged on Devnet startup.
 The set of accounts can be controlled via [CLI options](#cli-options): `--accounts`, `--initial-balance`, `--seed`.

 Retrieve the predeployed accounts in JSON format by sending a `GET` request to `/predeployed_accounts` of your Devnet.

+Choose between predeploying Cairo 0 (OpenZeppelin 0.5.1) or Cairo 1 (OpenZeppelin 0.7.0) accounts by using the `--account-class <IMPLEMENTATION>` CLI argument.
+Alternatively, provide a path to the Sierra artifact of your custom account using `--account-class-custom <SIERRA_PATH>`.

 ## Mint token